kstenschke/doShell/README.md

 This project is a compiler for transpiling and running ShellDo scripts.

-shellDo aims at providing a unified cross-platform option for scripting non-headless browser automation.
+ShellDo aims at providing a unified cross-platform option for scripting non-headless browser automation, helpful e.g. for End-to-End testing, infoSec reconnaisance and for creating macros for enhanced productivity.
 ShellDo's abilities cover a similar range like selenium, puppeteer, userscripts or browser extensions, but with a less traceable footprint.

 ## Modes of Operation